hendrikcech/SatInView/README.md

 This repository contains the implementation and artifacts for the paper ***Trajectory-based Serving Satellite Identification with User Terminal's Field-of-View*** accepted in LEO-NET'24.

+It was updated for the SIGCOMM'26 paper "Dissecting the StarLink: Characterizing Queuing and Flow Dynamics in the Starlink Network".
+See [Measure and process obstruction data](#measure-and-process-obstruction-data) for the simplified processing script.

 Table of Contents
 =================